markuszoeller/markuszoeller.github.io/posts/drafts/project-docs-rst-markup-sphinx/index.rst

 The minimal example above will probably not bring you very far.
 Below are the things I (and maybe you) usually need when writing docs.
 I won't show the trivial things every markup language has, like the inclusion of images and formatting of text.
+You'll find a very good starting point for that at [#rstprimer]_.

 Use different themes